edgamat/edgamat.github.io/_posts/2025/05/2025-05-11-TimeProvider-Dotnet8.md

 }
 ```

-In order to test this class, I need to include a thread.Sleep (or Task.Delay) call in order to allow
+In order to test this class, I need to include a `Thread.Sleep` (or `Task.Delay`) call in order to allow
 the cache duration to expire.
 It doesn't matter how small the cacheDuration is.
 Granted, I could
 change the `updateAction` to provide a unique value each time.
 But let's just assume that is not
 something I am able or willing to change.